BBVA/kapow/docs/source/examples/index.rst

    $ curl -F "myfile=@file.txt" http://localhost:8080/count-file-lines
    file.txt has        2 lines

 Protecting again Command Injection Attacks
 ++++++++++++++++++++++++++++++++++++++++++

-When you resolve variable values be careful to *escape* by using double quotes.
-Otherwise you could be vulnerable to **command injection attack**.
+When you resolve variable values be careful to tokenize correctly by using double quotes.
+Otherwise you could be vulnerable to **parameter injection attacks**.

-**This examples is VULNERABLE to command injection**
+**This example is VULNERABLE to parameter injection**

-In this example, an attacker can execute arbitrary command.
+In this example, an attacker can inject arbitrary parameters to ``ls``.

 .. code-block:: console
    :linenos:

    $ cat command-injection.pow
    kapow route add '/vulnerable/{value}' - <<-'EOF'
-        ls "$(kapow get /request/matches/value)" | kapow set /response/body
+        ls $(kapow get /request/matches/value) | kapow set /response/body
    EOF

 Exploding using curl: